ABOUT PAINTINGS FOR OAKLEY

 My name is Melanie and I’m the woman behind Paintings for Oakley.
 Everything I create is dreamt up in a small town in-between Staffordshire and Cheshire.
-I work in the Stoke-on-Trent ceramic sector, I’m married to a synthesizer addict, I’m mother to a sassy one-year-old girl, stepmum to a 6-year-old boy and catmum of four.
+I work in the Stoke-on-Trent ceramic sector, I’m married to a synthesizer addict, I’m mother to a baby girl, a sassy 3-year-old girl, stepmum to an 8-year-old boy and catmum of four.
 I love being in the outdoors with my family, watching them all be weird and wonderful together.
-I eat a lot of chocolate.
 I play a bit of guitar.
 I’m also involved with animal activism, protesting fox hunts and patrolling in badger cull zones.

 HOW & WHY

 I always loved art as a young person, but since I started reading History of Art at University and then entering the workplace, I didn’t really pick up a paintbrush again.
 That was until March 2017, two months after we lost Oakley.

 I suppose it was a sliding doors moment.
 In those very dark days, getting out of the house and into the normal world again was really tough.
 I just walked around in a bubble, soulless, numb, on autopilot.
 Get up.
 Get dressed.
 Drink coffee.
 Stare into the log burner.
 I really didn’t know what to do with myself.
 Television and radio were too jolly.
 I couldn’t concentrate on a book.

 One of my first outings was to Hanley's cultural quarter where my husband took me to my favourite vegan café.
 We also popped into The Art Department, a small independent shop, just for a browse, but I saw a Winsor and Newton paint palette on offer and it came home with me.
 What else was I going to do on maternity leave with no baby to look after?